luau-lang/rfcs/docs/amended-alias-resolution.md

 ```

 This is a compromise between approaches (1a) and (1b) that sacrifices performance for compatibility and readability.
+Unfortunately, this approach could lead to unexpected behavior if users have globally defined `.luaurc` files that conflict with scripts that expect certain aliases to not be defined.

 ### (3) Use implicit resolution ordering to avoid `@` prefix

 If we choose to remove the `@` prefix, we must define an implicit resolution ordering.
 In essence, aliases must either represent overrides or fallbacks for relative path resolution.
-A drawback of this approach is that implicit resolution ordering can be confusing, and people disagree on which ordering is best.
+These approaches are not being considered since implicit resolution ordering can be confusing, and people may disagree on which ordering is best.

 #### (3a) Aliases as overrides